dhad4g/Lexington/docs/ece3700/PS2_Guide.md

 `rtl/peripheral/ps2_controller.sv`.
 Note that all Verilog syntax is valid in SystemVerilog.
 You should lean heavily on the design you documented in Step 2.

+The UART RX module (`rtl/peripherals/uart_rx.sv`) has a very similar design.
+You may want to use this as a starting point and reference.
+Note that it does use oversampling by 8 (i.e. 8 samples are taken per bit and the middle three are *averaged*).

 #### 2c.
 Test PS/2 Controller

 Move `ps2_controller_TB.sv` from this directory to